-Before purchasing PFDs, ensure an attached tag indicating they are approved by the U.S. Coast Guard or your National Boating Law Enforcement Agency.
+Before purchasing PFDs, ensure they have an

+attached tag indicating they are approved by the U.S. Coast Guard.

 The operator is responsible for instructing everyone onboard on the location and use of the PFD.
 The best precaution is always to wear the PFD.